 - Loss of consciousness, including going into a coma

 Signs and symptoms of marijuana ingestion and toxicity can take anywhere from mere minutes to hours to take effect.
-Some will last for about half an hour, and others may stretch on for several days.
+Some will last about half an hour, while others may stretch on for several days.
 Again, this all depends on how much and what potency of marijuana a kitty has ingested.

 Cats who have ingested marijuana can be very lethargic and not have an appetite or desire to drink, resulting in dehydration.
 Dehydration is a very serious concern for felines, so it is essential to seek veterinary care if you suspect your pet has eaten weed.

 What Will The Vet Do If My Cat Ate Weed?